-Although one in four visits to primary care providers (PCPs) in community health centers (CHCs) result in a specialty referral1, CHCs often struggle to obtain specialty access for their patients1,2,3.
+Although one in four visits to primary care providers (PCPs) in community health centers (CHCs) result in a specialty referral, CHCs often struggle to obtain specialty access for their patients.

 The paucity of specialists willing to care for CHC patients leads to major imbalances in supply and demand.
-Wait times for patients to obtain specialty appointments can be as long as one year, with potentially life-threatening implications, including disability, chronic disease complications and death1,4.
-Poor access to specialty services contributes to known racial/ethnic health disparities1,5.
+Wait times for patients to obtain specialty appointments can be as long as one year, with potentially life-threatening implications, including disability, chronic disease complications and death.
+Poor access to specialty services contributes to known racial/ethnic health disparities.
 Even when referrals are made, about 30% of CHC pediatric patients never receive the needed service, with a range of 10-73% depending on specialty6.
-Similar findings have been reported for adult CHC populations7.
+Similar findings have been reported for adult CHC populations.

 In our full report, we described a number of strategies to secure access to specialty care and ensure effective integration between primary and specialty care through comprehensiveness or coordination.
 Many of the innovations described overlap multiple domains.